MirageNet/Mirage/doc/docs/guides/development-servers/google-cloud.md

     b) Select the **External IP** dropdown and select `Create IP address`

-    c) Enter a name for this ip and press **Reserve**.
-For this tutorial we will use `mirror-demo-ip`
+    c) Enter a name for this IP and press **Reserve**.
+For this tutorial, we will use `mirror-demo-ip`

 ![reserve ip address](/img/guides/development-servers/google-cloud/06-ip-address.jpg)

 8) Create your instance.

-Press the **Create** button at the bottom of the page to finish set up and create your instance
+Press the **Create** button at the bottom of the page to finish set-up and create your instance

 ## Configure Firewall